Head and Neck Cancer: The Basics

 Head and neck cancers are often caused by tobacco and alcohol use.
 Both smoked and smokeless types of tobacco can raise your risk.
 Other risk factors are:

 • Infection with some strains of the Human Papilloma Virus (HPV).
-Head and neck cancers caused by HPV are becoming more common.

 • Having a diet high in salt-cured foods.

-• Long-term sun exposure to the lip.
+• Long-term sun exposure to the lips.

 • Exposure to substances like asbestos, second-hand smoke, radiation, and wood dust.